Italian Language Lessons

 Description

 The U.S. Department of State, through the American Consulate General in Milan, is soliciting proposals for Italian language lessons aimed at American officers and their eligible family members.
-The contract, identified by RFQ number 191T5225Q0002, requires qualified vendors to provide tailored language instruction either in-person or virtually, focusing on enhancing communication skills and cultural integration for U.S. personnel stationed in Italy.
-This initiative underscores the importance of language proficiency in diplomatic missions and aims to support the professional development of consulate employees.
-Interested vendors must submit their proposals by April 4, 2025, and are encouraged to contact Timothy P. Lockwood or Maria Rosa Balestracci for further information regarding the solicitation.
+The contract, identified by RFQ number 191T5225Q0002, requires vendors to provide tailored language instruction either in-person or virtually, with a focus on enhancing communication skills and cultural integration for U.S. personnel stationed in Italy.
+This initiative underscores the importance of language proficiency in diplomatic missions, with an estimated 700 class hours required annually and a contract term of one year, extendable for two additional years based on funding.
+Interested vendors must submit their proposals electronically by April 4, 2025, and can direct inquiries to Timothy Lockwood at MilanGSO-Offers@state.gov or Maria Rosa Balestracci at MilanGSO-ProcurementDL@state.gov.

 Point(s) of Contact